epinio/epinio/docs/user/explanations/configuration.md

      different clusters) by simply re-targeting the cluster to talk to via changes to the  environment variable `KUBECONFIG`.

-     When such is done the credentials and cert data stored in the configuration will not match the newly targeted cluster, except by coincidence.
+     When such is done the credentials, cert data, and urls stored in the configuration will not match the newly targeted cluster, except by coincidence.

-     To be actually able to talk to the newly targeted installation it is necessary to run this command to refresh the stored credentials and cert data with information retrieved from the new cluster.
+     To be actually able to talk to the newly targeted installation it is necessary to run this command to refresh the stored credentials, cert data, and urls with information retrieved from the new cluster.